-If your circumstances change after you have submitted the Spring 2021 Location of Study form, please contact [email protected] to request changes to your location of study.
+If your circumstances change after you have submitted the Summer 2021 Location of Study form, please contact [email protected] to request changes to your location of study.
 Late requests will be reviewed on a case-by-case basis, and may result in less flexibility regarding your location of study (e.g., move-in and housing assignments for students who wish to live on campus).

 All courses will have a remote or online participation option, so that all registered students (whether remote or here in residence in Providence) can engage fully.

 Yes, all students will still have the choice to participate in courses remotely.

 If you elect to enroll remotely in a Brown course this fall, you will be able to access Brown Library resources using your Brown login information.
 You will also have remote access to campus resources such as Brown’s Writing Center and Tutoring program.
-For information about student access to campus resources in Spring 2021, click here.
+For information about student access to campus resources in Summer 2021, click here.

 No, if you choose to study remotely, you will only have access to online resources and facilities.
 If you choose to study remotely and you come to campus during fall semester, this could be considered a violation of the Code of Student Conduct.
 Please contact [email protected] with any specific questions.

-Given the uncertain nature of the global health crisis’s continued effects on both public health and on travel between countries, Brown made the decision to cancel all University-sponsored undergraduate study abroad for Spring 2021.
+Given the uncertain nature of the global health crisis’s continued effects on both public health and on travel between countries, Brown made the decision to cancel all University-sponsored undergraduate study abroad for the 2020-21 academic year.
 Brown will continue to monitor the situation before making any determinations about study abroad for Fall 2021.
-We encourage students to continue exploring study abroad options for the spring semester.
+We encourage students to continue exploring study abroad options.
 In the event that study abroad for Fall 2021 is restricted, we will convey any decisions with as much advance notice as possible.
 More information.